datanovatrust/federated-data-valuation/README.md

 > Wenqian Li, Shuran Fu, Fengrui Zhang, Yan Pang
 > [arXiv:2311.05304](https://arxiv.org/abs/2311.05304)

 This project leverages Wasserstein distance to evaluate client contributions and detect noisy or irrelevant data in a privacy-preserving manner.
-It provides a scalable and efficient solution for data valuation in federated learning without relying on validation datasets
+It provides a scalable and efficient solution for data valuation in federated learning without relying on validation datasets.

 ---